-Nickolas Zaller, Founder and Director, is a Professor at the University of Arkansas for Medical Sciences Fay W. Boozman College of Public Health.
+Nickolas Zaller, PhD, is a professor at the University of Arkansas for Medical Sciences Fay W. Boozman College of Public Health.
 His research focus is on the overlap between behavioral health disorders, including addiction and mental illness, infectious diseases and incarceration both in the United States and internationally.
-Dr. Zaller earned his bachelor’s degree in microbiology and East Asian Studies from Kansas University in 1999.
+Dr. Zaller earned his bachelor's degree in microbiology and East Asian Studies from Kansas University in 1999.
 After graduation, he lived in China for a year as a Fulbright Scholar before completing a doctorate in public health at the Johns Hopkins Bloomberg School of Public Health in 2005.

 Dr. George Pro is a health services researcher in the Department of Health Behavior and Health Education.
 Broadly, his interests include behavioral health, health disparities, applied quantitative methods, and treatment for substance use disorders including medication assistance for opioid use disorders.
 He received his PhD in Community and Behavioral Health from the University of Iowa College of Public Health, and completed his postdoctoral training with the Center for Health Equity Research at Northern Arizona University.
 He is currently involved in research projects addressing relationships between prison-based COVID-19 outbreaks and community spread, and developing innovative ways to strengthen health data systems to improve healthcare use among recently incarcerated individuals.